Jackson Hole

 The trip experience

-Jackson Hole Golf and Tennis Club is the anchor.
-Robert Trent Jones Jr. designed the course in 1967 on the valley floor east of Jackson, with Snake River visible on several holes and the full Teton face as the consistent western backdrop.
-The course plays through open meadow terrain with minimal tree cover, which means the wind becomes a factor on almost every afternoon round and the mountain views are unobstructed throughout.
-Non-member access is limited: JHGTC restricts public tee times to a narrow afternoon window, which means booking early in the day is off the table unless you are staying at one of the lodges with access arrangements.
+Jackson Hole Golf and Tennis Club is the anchor and the harder tee time to assemble.
+Robert Trent Jones Jr.'s 1967 design sits on the valley floor east of Jackson, with Snake River visible on several holes and the full Teton face as the unobstructed western backdrop throughout the round.
+The course plays through open meadow terrain with minimal tree cover -- which means the wind becomes a factor on almost every afternoon tee time, and the mountain views are unimpeded in every direction.
+Non-member access is restricted to a limited afternoon window; groups serious about an early tee time need a lodge connection or need to book through a property with access arrangements.
+Plan the JHGTC round first and build the rest of the itinerary around it.

-"Jackson Hole Golf and Tennis Club sits on the valley floor with the Grand Teton's 13,770-foot face as the backdrop on every hole -- there is no comparable mountain setting in continental American golf."
+"Jackson Hole Golf and Tennis Club sits on the valley floor with the Grand Teton's full face as the backdrop on every hole -- there is no comparable mountain setting in continental American golf, and the afternoon wind off the mountains changes club selection throughout the back nine."

 Side trips & bonus golf